j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_and_jwt_generator-lambda/README.md

    Replace `path/to/` with the actual path where your repository is located.

-4. **Run the Script to Create or Delete the ECR Repository:**  Execute the `deploy.sh` script to create an AWS Elastic Container Registry (ECR) repository, build the AWS Lambda Docker container, and publish it to the newly created ECR repository.
+4. **Run the Script to Create or Delete the ECR Repository**:  Execute the `deploy.sh` script to create an AWS Elastic Container Registry (ECR) repository, build the AWS Lambda Docker container, and publish it to the newly created ECR repository.
 This will make the container image available for future deployments.

     Use the following command format: